CTO Realty Growth (NYSEAMERICAN:CTO) Updates FY 2021 Earnings Guidance

-CTO Realty Growth (NYSEAMERICAN:CTO) issued an update on its FY 2021 earnings guidance on Thursday morning.
+CTO Realty Growth (NYSEAMERICAN:CTO) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $4.100-$4.200 for the period.
 The company issued revenue guidance of -.

-CTO Realty Growth (NYSEAMERICAN:CTO) last announced its earnings results on Wednesday, July 28th.
-The financial services provider reported $2.11 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.02 by $1.09.
-CTO Realty Growth had a return on equity of 26.81% and a net margin of 138.12%.
-Sell-side analysts forecast that CTO Realty Growth will post 3.87 earnings per share for the current fiscal year.
+A number of research analysts have issued reports on the stock.
+Zacks Investment Research cut shares of CTO Realty Growth from a hold rating to a sell rating in a report on Monday.
+BTIG Research reaffirmed a buy rating and issued a $60.00 target price on shares of CTO Realty Growth in a report on Tuesday, October 5th.

-Several research firms have issued reports on CTO.
-Zacks Investment Research cut CTO Realty Growth from a hold rating to a sell rating in a report on Monday, August 2nd.
-BTIG Research reaffirmed a buy rating and issued a $60.00 price target on shares of CTO Realty Growth in a report on Tuesday, October 5th.
+The company also recently announced a quarterly dividend, which was paid on Thursday, September 30th.
+Investors of record on Thursday, September 9th were given a dividend of $1.00 per share.
+The ex-dividend date of this dividend was Wednesday, September 8th.
+This represents a $4.00 dividend on an annualized basis and a yield of 7.36%.

-In related news, CEO John P. Albright sold 5,889 shares of the company’s stock in a transaction on Monday, September 27th.
-The shares were sold at an average price of $54.23, for a total value of $319,360.47.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, CFO Matthew Morris Partridge acquired 1,000 shares of the firm’s stock in a transaction that occurred on Thursday, August 12th.
-The stock was acquired at an average price of $54.75 per share, with a total value of $54,750.00.
-Following the completion of the acquisition, the chief financial officer now directly owns 17,539 shares of the company’s stock, valued at approximately $960,260.25.
+In related news, CEO John P. Albright sold 5,889 shares of CTO Realty Growth stock in a transaction on Monday, September 27th.
+The shares were sold at an average price of $54.23, for a total transaction of $319,360.47.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, CFO Matthew Morris Partridge purchased 1,000 shares of the company’s stock in a transaction that occurred on Thursday, August 12th.
+The shares were purchased at an average cost of $54.75 per share, for a total transaction of $54,750.00.
+Following the purchase, the chief financial officer now directly owns 17,539 shares in the company, valued at $960,260.25.
 The disclosure for this purchase can be found here.
-Over the last 90 days, insiders have bought 3,500 shares of company stock worth $189,455.
-5.60% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders have purchased 3,500 shares of company stock worth $189,455.
+5.60% of the stock is owned by company insiders.

 CTO Realty Growth, Inc operates as a real estate company.
 It owns and manages commercial real estate properties.
 The company was founded in 1910 and is headquartered in Daytona Beach, FL.